FearlessClock/Kingdom-Cards/README.md

 ### Game Setup :

--Cards are shuffled
+- Cards are shuffled
--Each player draw 5 cards
+- Each player draw 5 cards

 ### How it works ?